 The primary difference between Six Sigma and Lean Manufacturing is:

-*remember the customer is not only the end-user but may also be your company.
+*Remember the customer is not only the end-user but may also be your company and stakeholders within your company (such as the operators, nurses, drivers, etc.).
 These concepts are often combined within organizational structures and call "Lean Six Sigma".

 Six Sigma is the most math intensive of the three methodologies and uses statistics to drive and validate ideas and processes.
 The others use more subjective input but all three require data and math to some extent.